 So, in the time following a disaster or collapse scenario, there will be places (merchants) which (who) will accept your cash – even though the electronic systems may be down.

 If the disaster or collapse scenario descends into SHTF, then cash will begin to lose it’s purchasing power to tangible and ‘needed’ real-world practical supplies and assets – whatever they may be.
-Faith in paper money (and it’s usefulness) will dwindle as SHTF time progresses.
+Faith in paper money (and it’s usefulness) will dwindle as the SHTF timeline progresses.
 But until then, and for any ‘short term’ disaster, cash will be king.

 Even though keeping cash on hand is not earning you any rewards (it will be losing a bit of it’s value due to inflation), keeping some cash on hand is an insurance policy that is worth the value lost each year due to real inflation.
 It (the inflation) is essentially the cost of your ‘insurance’.
 It’s worth it.